niihelium/git_guide_test/README.md

 git checkout -b new_feature  # Create and switch to a new branch

 git push -u origin new_feature

 git add -A
 git commit -m "Update new feature"

 git push

 git rebase -i HEAD~2

+git rebase main